muxuezi/userguide/clustering/clustering.md

 fields, but with some additional columns.
 The 'cluster_id' field contains one additional column:

-* 'cluster_path': this corresponds to the digit string of the leaf cluster to which a training example was assigned
+* _cluster_path_: this corresponds to the digit string of the leaf cluster to which a training example was assigned

-Keep in mind that the mapping from training example to cluster path is many-to -one.
+Keep in mind that the mapping from training example to cluster path is many-to-one.
 The 'cluster_info' field has a few additional columns:

-* 'cluster_path': this is a string of digits that represents the path from the root cluster (the full dataset) to the current cluster
+* _cluster_path_: this is a string of digits that represents the path from the root cluster (the full dataset) to the current cluster
-* 'parent_id': this is the unique integer id of this cluster's parent cluster
+* _parent_id_: this is the unique integer id of this cluster's parent cluster
-* 'children_id': this is a list of the unique integer ids of the subclusters of this id; an empty list indicates a leaf cluster
+* _children_id_: this is a list of the unique integer ids of the subclusters of this id; an empty list indicates a leaf cluster
-* 'num_members': the number of training examples assigned to this cluster
+* _num_members_: the number of training examples assigned to this cluster

 The [digit strings](#digit-strings) that represent cluster paths are explained in more detail later in the userguide.